Djuke/httpapitester/README.md

     - **fragment**: default overwrites if empty
   - **urlUserInfo**: default overwrites if `url.host` is overwritten
   - **tlsInsecureSkipverify**: default will overwrite if `url.host` is overwritten and the default value is true
+  - **headers**: a default header will not overwrite an existing header
 - **response**
   - **contentType**: default overwrites if empty
+  - **headers**: a default header will not overwrite an existing header
 - **useCookieJar**: default overwrites if the default value is true
 - **noCookieJar**: can not be overwritten by default and preceeds above `useCookieJar`
 - **printDebugOnFail**: default overwrites if the default value is true